 OH!
 I’ve got a new iMac!
-A sexy 27” beast, equiped with a 3.4GHz Intel i7, 16GB RAM and an AMD Radeon HD 6970M (2GB).
+A sexy 27” beast, equipped with a 3.4GHz Intel i7, 16GB RAM and an AMD Radeon HD 6970M (2GB).
 It replaces my three year old Mac Pro which I wasn’t using to its full potential - so if anyone wants a 2009 Mac Pro (2x Intel Xeon 5500, 6GB RAM) let me know!

 Right, now I’ve got to work on something interesting for me next post!

-Dec 25, 2011 · 1 minute read · Comments
+Sunday, 25 Dec 2011 08:00:21 · 1 minute read · Comments

 Just a quick post to wish you all a very Merry Christmas

 Saturday, 10 Dec 2011 23:52:18 · 1 minute read · Comments

 Ars Technica recently published HP’s decision means webOS could end up more open than Android.